-Report noise issues to the Environmental Health department of your Local Authority.
+Report noise issues to the environmental health department of your local authority.

-Don't let a situation get out of control - if not dealt with quickly, it can escalate and end up involving the Police.
+Don't let a situation get out of control - if not dealt with quickly, it can escalate and end up involving the police.

 Often we do not know our neighbours or even see them.
 This means it is much harder to talk to our neighbours about any noise they might be making that we think is unreasonable (see Let's be Reasonable for an idea of what that might be).

 Poor sound insulation is a problem in many homes.
-If often means you can hear domestic noise from your neighbour such as footsteps, talking, dropping objects or children playing.
-That can be stressful but it may be that you will have to learn to live with that noise because legally they are entitled to go about their life creating normal amounts of noise without having to worry about how it affects you.
+It often means you can hear domestic noise from your neighbour such as footsteps, talking, dropping objects or children playing.
+That can be stressful, but it may be that you will have to learn to live with that noise because legally they are entitled to go about their life creating normal amounts of noise without having to worry about how it affects you.

 Statutory Noise Nuisance